 Ensure that expansion into different markets is as smooth as possible without hindering the experience of existing users.
 This is crucial because your current customer base isn't impacted when you start growing.

-With localization, the core product generally remains unchanged to ensure that you aren’t alienating existing users when you capture and cater to new markets.
-It’s just a more customized version of your product that takes into account the regional needs and their specific preferences.
+With localisation, the core product generally remains unchanged to ensure that you aren't alienating existing users when you capture and cater to new markets.
+It's just a more customised version of your product that takes into account the regional needs and their specific preferences.

 How to Localise Your Product Effectively Based on Your Target Audience

-Here’s how you can effectively localize your products according to the target market’s needs and preferences:
+Here’s how you can effectively localise your products according to the target market's needs and preferences:

 Conduct Adequate Market Research